OSGConnect/connectbook/submitting-jobs/singularity-containers.md

 | **TensorFlow GPU**  | /cvmfs/singularity.opensciencegrid.org/opensciencegrid/tensorflow-gpu:latest       | [GitHub](https://github.com/opensciencegrid/osgvo-tensorflow-gpu) | Used for running TensorFlow jobs on OSG GPU resources |

+## Exloring Images on the Submit Host

+Images can be explored interactively on the submit hosts by starting it in "shell" mode.
+The recommended command line, similar to how containers are started for jobs, is:

+    singularity shell \
+                --home $PWD:/srv \
+                --pwd /srv \
+                --bind /cvmfs \
+                --scratch /var/tmp \
+                --scratch /tmp \
+                --contain --ipc --pid \
+                /cvmfs/singularity.opensciencegrid.org/opensciencegrid/osgvo-ubuntu-xenial:latest

 ## Custom Images

 OSG Connect provides tooling for users to create, publish and load custom images.